be0vlk/owlculus/README.md

 - More custom built and open-source tool compatibility
 - Different ways to add evidence to case files (browser extension?)
 - Better, more powerful ChatGPT integration
+- More robust analytics and other helpful insights
+- Better code organization and extensibility
 - Docker containerization

 ## Installation
 I highly recommend installing this on Linux (specifically tested on Debian 11 and Ubuntu 22.04), although not strictly required.
 I've included some automation scripts to make setup easier.
 You MUST follow each of these steps for the app to install and work properly.
 Run all of the following commands from the project root folder:

-1. `cat .env.example > .env` After you do this, make sure to edit the values in ".env" to suit your use, especially "UPLOAD_FOLDER", "DATABASE_URI" and, if you plan to use ChatGPT integration, "OPENAI_API_KEY".
+1. `cat .env.example > .env` After you do this, make sure to edit the values in ".env" to suit your use, especially "UPLOAD_FOLDER", "DATABASE_URI", "DOMAIN" and, if you plan to use ChatGPT integration, "OPENAI_API_KEY".
 2. `pip3 install -r requirements.txt`
 3. `chmod +x db_setup.sh && ./db_setup.sh`
 4. `python3 app.py`